99yh/alx-higher_level_programming/README.md

 Now we have the specific Python release we want, and it is isolated from the PATH directorys meaning that if I typed python in the terminal it will execute the version that is inside the PATH directorys and this is what I want; to avoid any conflict with the project specific Python and the global Python release used by any program in the system.

-to make a virtual Python environmet:
+to make a virtual Python environmet see [python/venv]:
 ```sh
 <path/to/python/executable> -m venv </path/to/new-virt-evn/directory>
 ```